CacheMoneyBot/cryptotrade/README.md

 ## Testing CryptoTrade

-Test build instructions:
+To build and run all tests, run:

     make test

-To build the tests with Docker, run:
+To build and run all tests with Docker, run:

     sudo ./dockerBuild.sh test

-Run `build/test/cryptotradetest` to run all tests.

 ## Building the Documentation